 How Hormonal Changes May Impact Glasses Prescription

 In some of the pregnant mothers, the corneal shape changes can be significant and lead to vision changes.
 When such clinical scenarios are observed, expecting moms will require a prescription change in glasses or contact lenses.
-After pregnancy, hormone levels will continue to change, which is why nursing mothers may continue to experience vision changes.
-These optical changes may be temporary or permanent; either way, they will make LASIK results less predictable and patients are more likely to require additional surgical corrections (or enhancement).
+After pregnancy, nursing patients can consult with a LASIK specialist to assess their individual circumstances and determine whether the procedure is a suitable option.

 Pregnancy, Dry eyes And Contact Lens Tolerance